voucherifyio/commerce-tools-integration/README.md

     - (optional) `DEBUG_STORE_REQUESTS_IN_JSON` - `true` if you want to keep external requests / response in a JSON file.
     - (optional) `DEBUG_STORE_REQUESTS_DIR` - name of the directory where JSON files with request / responses are stored.

 [*] Variables used to select suitable price per product in your shop.
 Due to the fact that in the commercetools can be a lot of possible prices per one product, but in Voucherify there is only one, it is needed to choose the proper price.
 You can find proper values by searching in `*any product* > Variants > *any variant* > Prices` for rows which have proper price scope for your project.
-Depending on the situation you may need to use all of four variables or less, but at least the COMMERCE_TOOLS_PRODUCTS_CURRENCY variable is required.
+Depending on the situation you may need to use all of four variables or fewer, but at least the COMMERCE_TOOLS_PRODUCTS_CURRENCY variable is required.
 In case when you do not choose the right values, then some functionalities won't work properly (e.g. adding free item with coupon).
 [Here](https://docs.commercetools.com/api/projects/products#price-selection) you can read more about commercetools mechanism called "Price Selection" which we used.

 ### Installation